jimbateson/jamesbateson.co.uk/src/articles/making-tab-patterns-accessible.md

 * Left arrow — should switch the active tab to the previous tab item.
 If you have quite a few tabs it might be worth adding the ability to jump to the last tab if the first one is active.
 * Right arrow — should switch the active tab to the next tab item.
 Again it might be worth adding the ability to jump back to the first tab if the active tab is the last one in the tablist.
-* Down arrow — should switch the users focus to the open tabpanel (content) for the currently active tab.
+* Down arrow — should switch the user's focus to the open tabpanel (content) for the currently active tab.
 [If a screen reader user is navigating](https://webaim.org/resources/shortcuts/nvda#reading) through the page with the down arrow key, without setting this up they will be switched to the next tab in the tablist.
 By intercepting this and moving to the open tabpanel content it means this isn't missed.

-After making sure these key bindings were setup, one more issue cropped up.
-When announcing the tabs, VoiceOver was only annoucing that there was one tab.
+After making sure these key bindings were set up, one more issue cropped up.
+When announcing the tabs, VoiceOver was only announcing that there was one tab.
 This was strange as the tablist role was set on an element wrapping the tabs and both buttons had the tab role.
 The fix for this was to make sure that the tab elements are direct children of the tablist element.
-There was some extra grid related markup which nested the tab buttons an extra level.
-Removing these wrappers resulted in VoiceOver correctly announcing there where two tabs.
+There was some extra grid-related markup which nested the tab buttons an extra level.
+Removing these wrappers resulted in VoiceOver correctly announcing there were two tabs.

 ## Focus behavior
-As well as the down arrow key functionality (see item 3 in the previous section) there are also two other focus related behaviors to setup.
+As well as the down arrow key functionality (see item 3 in the previous section) there are also two other focus-related behaviors to set up.

-* `tabpanel` — when the user presses the <kbd>tab</kbd> key they should not navigate between the tabs (see arrow key behavior on that pont).
-Instead focus should be given to the open tabpanel element that relates to the active tab.
+* `tabpanel` — when the user presses the <kbd>tab</kbd> key they should not navigate between the tabs (see arrow key behavior on that point).
+Instead, focus should be given to the open tabpanel element that relates to the active tab.
 This means the user will not have to move past each tab to reach the content for that tab.
-* Active tab — when the use is focused on the active tabpanel using <kbd>Shift</kbd> + <kbd>Tab</kbd> should take the users focus back to the active tab, not the last tab in the tablist and force them to move through them all to find the one they were on.
-This can be acheived by handling the `tabindex` of all tabs that are not active.
+* Active tab — when the use is focused on the active tabpanel using <kbd>Shift</kbd> + <kbd>Tab</kbd> should take the users focus back to the active tab, not the last tab in the tablist, and force them to move through them all to find the one they were on.
+This can be achieved by handling the `tabindex` of all tabs that are not active.

 ## Tabindex
-This leads on nicely from the focus behavior, as it's the `tabindex` attribute that ensures the order of focus is suitable.
+This leads nicely on from the focus behavior, as it's the `tabindex` attribute that ensures the order of focus is suitable.

-As mentioned in the previous section, we need to make sure that if the user has focus on the currently open tabpanel that using <kbd>Shift</kbd> + <kbd>Tab</kbd> returns them to the active tablist item.
+As mentioned in the previous section, we need to make sure that if the user focus is on the currently open tabpanel that using <kbd>Shift</kbd> + <kbd>Tab</kbd> returns them to the active tablist item.
 This can be done by ensuring that all tablist items have `tabindex="-1"` set, apart from the active item, which would have no tabindex set.
-This unsures that inactive tabs are not in the focus order, but do allow focus via a script (for using the arrow navigation).
+This ensures that inactive tabs are not in the focus order, but do allow focus via a script (for using the arrow navigation).

 Tabindex is also useful on the tabpanel itself. `tabindex="0"` should be set on each to ensure they are in a logical focus order and that the whole tabpanel will receive focus when tabbed to (make sure to set suitable styles for this focus state).

 ## aria-label
-It's useful to add and `aria-label` to the element you have set the tablist role on.
+It's useful to add an `aria-label` to the element you have set the tablist role on.
 This is announced by a screen reader when focus enters the tabs component and can make it clear what they relate to.
-This could probably also be done with aria-labelledby or a suitable heading if within content that suited this approach.
+This could probably also be done with `aria-labelledby` or a suitable heading if within content that suited this approach.

 ## aria-labelledby
-Make sure each tabpanel has this arrtibute set, and its value is that of the id of the related tablist item.
-This gives the content an accessible name that will be announced by a screen reader when focus is given to the tabpanel, making it obvious where the user is, and which related tab content they are now within.
+Make sure each tabpanel has this attribute set, and its value is that of the id of the related tablist item.
+This gives the content an accessible name that will be announced by a screen reader when the focus is given to the tabpanel, making it obvious where the user is, and which related tab content they are now within.

 ## Summary
 As mentioned at the start of this article, it is in no way a full implementation guide for the tab pattern.
-These are accessibility related learnings I have taken from a very misconfigured example I have recently fixed.
+These are accessibility-related learnings I have taken from a very misconfigured example I have recently fixed.

-Tabs can be hard to get right, and it's worth considering if they are really the right way forward for what you're trying to acheive.
+Tabs can be hard to get right, and it's worth considering if they are really the right way forward for what you're trying to achieve.
 The example I had, probably didn't in all honesty, and it has caused accessibility issues and complications when another developer has come to look at it.

 However, if you do need to use them.
 These accessible considerations will ensure that users with different access needs will be able to navigate the tabs along with benefits for sighted/mouse users.